The Minimum Description Length Principle for Pattern Mining: A Survey: Acknowledgments

 \section{Acknowledgments}

-The author is grateful to Peggy Cellier for her feedback during the preparation and revisions of the manuscript, and to Hugo M.\ Proen\c{c}a and Jilles Vreeken for their comments on the first version of this document.
+The author is grateful to Peggy Cellier for her feedback during the preparation and revisions of the manuscript, to Hugo M.\ Proen\c{c}a and Jilles Vreeken for their comments on the first version of this document, and to anonymous reviewers for their comments on later versions of this document.
 The contents of this survey reflect the understanding of the author, any mistakes and misinterpretations are her own.

 Constructive comments as well as pointers to missing related works are most welcome and will be considered to prepare a revision of this survey.

 \renewbibmacro{lblek}{ \addspace (Section \ref{ref:\thefield{entrykey}})}